The THREE HIERARCHS Parish, Yesterday and Today

 Of the 6 Greek Orthodox Churches that exist in Brooklyn, N.Y., the Three Hierarchs Parish is the second oldest community.
 Three Hierarchs was named by Archbishop Alexander in 1922 the result of the efforts of three laymen from the southern part of Brooklyn.
 These three appealed on behalf of the immigrant laboring community to establish a new church community to be located in Brooklyn in the Coney Island area.
 The three businessmen who appealed to Archbishop Alexander were Vasilios, Ioannis and Gregorios.

-There are 26 philanthropic, fraternal, civic athletic and scouting programs in and through the parish; ranging from AHEPA and the DAUGHTERS of PENELOPE, PHILOPTOCHOS, P.T.A. and P.T.O., BOY and GIRL SCOUTS, GREEK AMERICAN VETERANS ASSOCIATION POST #1 and a multitude of activities, excursions and events.
-THE GREEK FOOD FESTIVAL highlights the outreach to the American and Hellenic Community, usually held for two weeks in June.
+There are 20 philanthropic, fraternal, civic athletic and scouting programs in and through the parish; ranging from AHEPA and the DAUGHTERS of PENELOPE, PHILOPTOCHOS, P.T.A. and P.T.O., BOY and GIRL SCOUTS, GREEK AMERICAN VETERANS ASSOCIATION POST #1 and a multitude of activities, excursions and events.
+THE GREEK FOOD FESTIVAL highlights the outreach to the American and Hellenic Community, usually held in June.

 The uniqueness of this humble parish by the sea, is that, under one roof are three distinct Orthodox Communities, each function in their own language in separate but equal liturgies, each week.
 There is Greek, Russian and Ukrainian with their own clergy conducting services in their native tongue.
-A 4th group, the Armenian Orthodox have established themselves in 2007, at the Three Hierarchs.
-The Armenians have their own clergy and speak in their own native tongue, through a catechetical and cultural program each Sunday.
+A 4th group, the Georgian Orthodox have also established themselves in Three Hierarchs.

 Three Hierarchs Greek Orthodox Church